For questions not covered here, here’s the original EEHack monster thread for reference.

 This message focuses on air, fuel, and spark parameters, and is designed specifically to have the correct parameters for tuning and analysis.

-To gain access to this message during logging, once you have re-flashed using EEHack, simply disable the ‘Main’ message (un-check the ‘stream’ box in the *Main tab) and enable streaming in the Speedlog/OBDII tab.
+To gain access to this message during logging, you will need to install the “EEHack Patch V3” patch that is located in the EEX XDF file.
+Afterwards simply disable the ‘Main’ message (un-check the ‘stream’ box in the *Main tab) and enable streaming in the Speedlog/OBDII tab.

 This stops error code retrieval during scanning, but feel free to ‘snapshot’ the diag message to check for codes manually…